qffo/python-project-49/README.md

 ## Installation and launch
 1. `python3 -m pip install --user git+https://github.com/qffo/python-project-49.git`
 2. The games are launched with the command `brain-namegame`.
-For example, `brain-calc` or `brain-progression` ...
+For example, `brain-calc`.
 3. To exit the game, press Ctrl + Z.